Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 Here we can see that the recall, precision, f1, ROC-AUC, PRC-AUC and accuracy metric has been used.
 An important thing to notice is that the Recall, Precision and F1 metric has individual scores calculated for both the negative and postive class.
 This gives better insight into the class wise performance.
 While using the macro score as a default makes it easier to consider the performance for both classes, it is still a bit cryptic to decipher.
 You can ask yourself this question: "Is my F1-macro score high because my model excels at the positive or negative class?".
 This question can't be answered without looking at class-wise performance.
 Furthermore, since the results are based on a 5-fold stratified cross validation, then it is also possible to calculate the standard deviation for each metric.
 This is very important for assessing whether the models are robust between each of the folds or if the performance varies greatly.
 This can give you some indication of whether these models would generalize well to unseen data.

 ### XAI

+** Usecase of XAI **

-Explainable AI is utilized in this project for the purpose of making the ML-algorithms decision process more tranparent
+Explainable AI (XAI) is utilized in this project for the purpose of making the ML-algorithms decision process more tranparent in the decision making process.
+Furthermore, XAI can be utilized to get further insight into how the variables responds in certain conditions and for certain samples.
+This knowledge can be valuable in e.g clinical settings where special cases of patients can be encountered.
+Also it is possible to monitor the algorithms behavior for misclassified samples or even get a overview of the feature distributions on a global level.

+** Shapley Additive Values **

+To acieve the above mentioned effects, the Shapley Additive Values (SHAP) is utilized.
+The general idea behind SHAP builds upon cooperative game theory and it aims to capture the contributions of each feature in the desired model.
+For more information it is recommended to read more about the theory of Shap and cooperative game theory.

+** Global Shap **